Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms: Lower bounds in Expectation

-The following result implies that if $q>1/\Delta$ then any algorithm must have query complexity and move complexity being exponential in the depth $D$ (or polynomial in $n$). \begin{theorem} Consider an algorithm in the semi-adversarial model.
+In the semi-adversarial noise model, if $q>1/(\Delta-1)$ then any algorithm must have expected query and move complexity that are exponential in the depth $D$.

+\begin{theorem} Consider an algorithm in the oblivious semi-adversarial model.
 On the complete $\Delta$-ary tree of depth $D$, the expected number of queries to find the treasure is $\Omega\left( (q \Delta)^D \right)$.
-The lower bound holds even if the algorithm has access to the advice of all internal nodes in the tree. \end{theorem} \begin{proof} Consider the complete $\Delta$-ary tree and assume that the treasure is located at a leaf.
+The lower bound holds even if the algorithm has access to the advice of all internal nodes in the tree. \end{theorem}

+\begin{proof} Consider the complete $\Delta$-ary tree and restrict attention to the cases where the treasure is located at a leaf.
 The adversary behaves as follows.
-For any advice it gets a chance to manipulate, it would always make it point towards the root.
+For every advice it gets a chance to manipulate, it always make it point towards the root.
 With probability $q^D$ the adversary gets to choose all the advice on the path between the root and the treasure.
 Any other advice points towards the root as well (either because it was correct to begin with or because it was set by the adversary).
 Hence with probability $q^D$ the tree that the algorithm sees is the same regardless of the position of the treasure.
-It follows from Observation \ref{obs:choosing} that the time to find the treasure can only be linear in the number of leaves which is $\Omega( \Delta^D)$. \end{proof}
+When this happens, the expected time to find the treasure is $\Omega(\Delta^D)$ (linear in the number of leaves), by Observation~\ref{choosing}. \end{proof}

-\subsection{Probabilistic Following Algorithms}
+\section{Probabilistic Following Algorithms}

+In this section we present our results on the probabilistic following algorithms described in the introduction.
+As mentioned, such algorithms can perform well also in the more difficult oblivious semi-adversarial setting.

 Recall that a {\em Probabilistic Following} ($\RL$) algorithm is specified by a {\em listening} parameter $\listen \in (0,1)$.
 At each step, the algorithm ``listens'' to the advice with probability $\listen$ and takes a uniform random step otherwise.
-The first item in the next theorem states that if the noise parameter is smaller than $c/\Delta$ for some small enough constant $0<c<1$, then there exists a listening parameter $\listen$ for which Algorithm $\RL$ achieves $\bigO(d)$ move complexity.
-Moreover, this result holds also in the semi-adversarial model.
+The first item in the next theorem states that if the noise parameter is smaller than $c/\Delta$ for some small enough constant $0<c<1$, then there exists a listening parameter $\listen$ for which Algorithm $\RL$ achieves $\bigO(D)$ move complexity.
+Moreover, this result holds also in the oblivious semi-adversarial model.
 Hence, together with Theorem \ref{thm:lb_adv}, it implies that in order to achieve efficient search, the noise parameter threshold for the semi-adversarial model is $\Theta(1/\Delta)$.